arty4999/arty4999/README.md

 # Hewo there

 Hey, you're finally awake.
 Cool!
-This here is designed for you to know how exactly I am.
+This here is designed for you to know who exactly I am.

 ## Who am I?